-The empirical analysis is conducted at the U.S. state level, covering each month from January 2018 to January 2023.
+The empirical analysis is conducted at the US state level, covering each month from January 2018 to January 2023.
 The primary outcome variable is the labor-force participation rate of prime-age civilians (ages 25 to 54), calculated for each state and month using data from the Current Population Survey (CPS).
 CPS data on gender and educational attainment are also used to analyze outcomes of different socioeconomic groups.
 Respondents are classified as college-educated if they have attained at least a bachelor's degree.
-Additionally, CPS data is used to construct state-level employment levels by industry.